 What does the driving evaluation include?

 The Driving evaluation includes a driver history interview, physical assessment, visual assessment, cognitive assessment, rules of the road and road sign recognition.
-The assessment may also include a 30-60 minute on-the-road test with a therapist in a safety equipped car.
+The assessment also includes a 60 minute on-the-road test with a therapist in a safety equipped car.

 The evaluation is conducted by Lori Grismore, OTR/L. Lori is an occupational therapist and a Certified Driving Rehabilitation Specialist(CDRS).